ncatlab/nlab-content/pages/6452.md

 ## Overview

-For the moment, we list here only a few works in the history of mathematics: some with a focus on fields particularly emphasised in the nLab, and some general.
-[Wikipedia](http://en.wikipedia.org/wiki/History_of_mathematics) has a nice list of general works.
+For the moment, we list here only a few works in the history of mathematics: some with a focus on fields particularly emphasised in the $n$Lab, and some general.
+[Wikipedia](https://en.wikipedia.org/wiki/History_of_mathematics) has a nice list of general works.

 ## Spaces, categories, topology, sheaves, topoi, cohomology, ...